saturncloud/llm/README.md

 A: Can you go with me to the animal shelter?.
 B: What do you want to do?
 A: I want to get a puppy for my son.
 Assistant: Summary: Tom and his friend are going to the animal shelter to get a puppy for Tom's son.
 ```
+Similar to above, I think there's an extra \n here?

+And maybe add a little bit of extra detail about why this is useful like:

+The User and Assistant roles help Vicuna identify the components of the prompt, while the Conversation and
+Summary prompt templating serves as a callback to the task in the system message.
+During inference
+we can also use the PromptFormat's roles as early stopping conditions.
+If the model goes on to generate
+a new User: .... message after the summary then the request is complete, and the final output can be
+cleaned up before being returned to the user.

 ### Configuration